When you think of a food company that just absolutely shines on Twitter… who do you think of?

 Domino’s choose a slightly different approach focussing more their lyrics than on the imagery.

 They have chosen to be more casual, if anything, reflecting the idea that you can have a good, chilled time with pizza.
-They use a lot more hashtags, making their tweets relevant to any national day and even making their own hashtags – #PieceofthePieContest and #PizzaandaPet.
+Domino’s uses it’s focus on the home environment and experience to connect to a younger generation of consumers.
+More companies are starting to emulate this popular oven baked pizza company’s social media tactics.
+They use a lot more hashtags than their competitors, making their tweets relevant to any national day and even making their own hashtags – #PieceofthePieContest and #PizzaandaPet.

 Which tactic is more successful?
 When looking at the number of followers, Pizza Hut just about beats Dominos with 1.51 million followers compared to 1.15 million.
 Even though that’s a difference of roughly 400,ooo, it’s not huge at all.